dart-lang/language/working/macros/feature-specification.md

   /// one or more packages in the current package config. final Uri uri;

+  /// Creates a resource reference.
+  ///
+  /// The [uri] must be valid for this compilation, which means that it exists
+  /// under the root URI of one or more packages in the package config file.
+  ///
   /// Throws an [InvalidResourceException] if [uri] is not valid.
   Resource(this.uri);